SaaSInfraLab/Gitops-pipeline/README.md

 # CI/CD automatically:
 # 1. Builds and pushes images to ECR
-# 2. Updates flux-gitops-pipeline Git repo with new tags
+# 2. Updates Gitops-pipeline Git repo with new tags
-# 3. Flux detects changes and deploys to cluster
+# 3. Argo CD detects changes and deploys to cluster
 ```

 ### Manual GitOps Updates